OfficeForProductSafetyAndStandards/product-safety-database/doc/getting_started.md

 The recommended setup is to use Docker for running dependencies such as PostgreSQL, Redis and OpenSearch, and run the app itself locally.
 This allows for easier debugging and realtime refreshing on code changes.

-Add the required host in `/etc/hosts`:
+Add the required hosts in `/etc/hosts`:

 ```
 127.0.0.1       psd-support
+127.0.0.1       psd-report
 ```

 To start all the required dependencies, run `docker compose up antivirus db redis opensearch`.